-LAKE COUNTY MASTER GARDENERS ASSOCIATION INC. "Helping others grow"
+LAKE COUNTY MASTER GARDENERS ASSOCIATION INC. "Helping Others Grow"

 Lake County Master Gardeners Association Inc